 24. What role can tribal nations have in the implementation of the Buy-Back Program?

 The success of the Program hinges on tribal leadership, tribal participation, and tribal facilitation.
 The Buy-Back Program is interested in partnering with tribes to gain their direct participation in land consolidation efforts.
 Tribes have the opportunity to actively participate in the process, including identifying acquisition priorities, conducting appraisals, and leading owner outreach and education.
 Tribes are encouraged to become involved in the Program and funds are available to support tribal involvement through cooperative agreements.

 Tribes are not required to enter into cooperative agreements to participate in the Program.
-In certain cases, such as when a tribe is not seeking funding to partner with the Department on land consolidation efforts, it may be unnecessary and other vehicles, such as memorandums of agreements (MOA), may be used.
+In certain cases, such as when a tribe is not seeking funding to partner with the Department on land consolidation efforts, it may be unnecessary and other vehicles, such as memoranda of agreement may be used.
 More information is available on the Program’s website at: http://www.doi.gov/buybackprogram/tribes/agreements.cfm.

 The Buy-Back Program has engaged on a one-on-one basis with more than 80 tribes regarding the Program to discuss mapping information, answer questions, collaborate on implementation and tribal priorities, receive feedback on progress, and detail how the Department will further engage landowners.
 These discussions often covered scheduling, tribal acquisition priorities, strategies for utilizing purchase estimate amounts, and appraisal processes, among other topics.

 26. How much funding is available to a tribal nation through a cooperative agreement?